 The recorded data should make it possible to determine who or what had control over the test vehicle when an incident has occurred.
-The data must be securely stored and handed over to the competent authorities in a legible form upon request.
-The same applies to critical incidents.
-In all cases, the testing organisation must fully cooperate with the investigating authorities without exception.
+The data must be stored securely and handed over to the competent authorities in legible, annotated form upon request.
+The same applies to "critical situations".
+Test operators are expected to co-operate with the investigating authorities without exception.